-In the female survey, for each act of physical, sexual, emotional, or economic violence that the respondent reported as having happened to her, or having been perpetrated by her intimate partner, the respondent was asked whether this had happened in the past 12 months, and with what frequency.
+In the female survey, for each act of physical, sexual, emotional, or economic violence that the respondent reported as having happened to her, or having been perpetrated by her intimate partner, the respondent was asked whether this had happened, in the past 12 months, and with what frequency.
 For the analysis of women's experiences of physical intimate partner violence, the questions on physical violence were divided into those related to 'moderate' violence and those considered 'severe' violence.
 The distinction between moderate and severe violence is based on the likelihood of physical injury, with acts of 'severe' violence more likely to result in physical injuries including, but not limited to, cuts and bruises, internal injuries, broken bones, and fractures.
-For each form of intimate partner violence (physical, sexual, emotional, and economic), male respondents were then asked whether they had perpetrated it within the past 12 months.
+In the male survey, for each form of intimate partner violence (physical, sexual, emotional, and economic) that the respondent reported as having perpetrated, male respondents were asked whether they had perpetrated each form of intimate partner violence within the past 12 months, rather than by individual act of violence.